OSGeo/gdal/doc/source/user/configoptions.rst

       :choices: <size in bytes>
       :since: 1.10

+      -  .. config:: VSI_FLUSH
+      :choices: YES, NO
+      :default: NO

+      If set to YES, forces a flush operation on VSI file handles after write operations.
+This can help ensure data integrity at the cost of performance.

+-  .. config:: WARP_THREAD_CHUNK_SIZE
+      :default: 65536

+      Size in bytes of chunks processed by worker threads during GDAL warp operations.
+Increasing this value may improve performance for large datasets.

       Set the size of the VSI cache.
 Be wary of large values for ``VSI_CACHE_SIZE`` when opening VRT datasources containing many source rasters, as this is a per-file cache.